Cetis/intelligent-campus/udd/booking-event.md

 A booking is an abstraction of a timetabling entry for a module instance.
 This specification is derived from the APIs of the CELCAT and Syllabus Plus solutions typically used for timetabling by UK providers.

+## BOOKING_EVENT_ID
+## Description
+The provider's own ID for the booking event

 ## BOOKING_ID
 ### Description
-The provider's own ID for the booking
+The provider's own ID for the booking; used to link an booking_event to a booking

 ### Purpose
 To link relational database tables